MicrosoftDocs/globalization/globalization/fonts-layout/text-directionality.md

 #### Neutral between characters of the opposite directionality

-When a neutral character falls between two characters of the opposite directionality, it will assume the overall directionality of the whole paragraph or context.
+When a neutral character falls between two characters of the opposite directionality, it assumes the overall directionality of the whole paragraph or context.
 The following example shows the different scenarios of how the bidi algorithm renders text with neutral characters between characters of different directionalities: same directionality as the surrounding characters.
-Hence the bidi algorithm will render it as one run with the same directionality.
+Hence the bidi algorithm renders it as one run with the same directionality.

 - LTR block
   - one, أثنان